-As the chart below illustrates, MaineDOT project managers work with MPO staffs and communities to arrange public meetings to discuss MPO-sponsored projects.
+As the chart above illustrates, MaineDOT project managers work with MPO staffs and communities to arrange public meetings to discuss MPO-sponsored projects.
 Typically, the public process explains:

-- The scope and schedule of a project, including how the project was selected and the design features that MaineDOT will use; - The potential impacts of project construction on a community; - Any mitigation and community enhancements to be used; and - The process for property acquisitions.
+- The scope and schedule of a project, including how the project was selected and the design features that MaineDOT will use; - How construction of a project may affect a community or neighborhood; - Any mitigation and community enhancements to be used; and - The process for property acquisitions.